Ideal gas: Ideal quantum gases

 In the above-mentioned Sackur–Tetrode equation, the best choice of the entropy constant was found to be proportional to the quantum thermal wavelength of a particle, and the point at which the argument of the logarithm becomes zero is roughly equal to the point at which the average distance between particles becomes equal to the thermal wavelength.
 In fact, quantum theory itself predicts the same thing.
 Any gas behaves as an ideal gas at high enough temperature and low enough density, but at the point where the Sackur–Tetrode equation begins to break down, the gas will begin to behave as a quantum gas, composed of either bosons or fermions.
 (See the gas in a box article for a derivation of the ideal quantum gases, including the ideal Boltzmann gas.)

 Gases tend to behave as an ideal gas over a wider range of pressures when the temperature reaches the Boyle temperature.

-Ideal Boltzmann gas
+Ideal (quantum) Boltzmann gas

-The ideal Boltzmann gas yields the same results as the classical thermodynamic gas, but makes the following identification for the undetermined constant Φ:
+The ideal quantum Boltzmann gas yields the same results as the classical thermodynamic gas, but makes the following identification for the undetermined constant Φ: